GENERAL RULES AND REGULATIONS

 Any manufactured or fabricated reproductions of a picture or image on or recessed into the marker will be subject to approval by the District and must be submitted for consideration in advance of delivery to the District.
-Prior to setting of the marker, an agreement to hold the cemetery and its employees harmless shall be executed by the owner of the burial right or authorized representative and, if applicable, the funeral director supplying the marker.
+Prior to setting of the marker, an agreement to hold the cemetery and its employees harmless shall be executed by the owner.

 Markers must accurately reflect the identity of the human remains contained within the plot or niche.
 Nicknames and other terms may be incorporated into the marker.
 All contents of the marker, including language and images, must be in good taste.
 The District reserves the right to reject markers it deems to be offensive in nature.

 Markers placed at the Coachella Valley Public Cemetery District shall be restricted as to the size and general make-up and shall only be placed by the issuance of a permit of burial provided by the administrative office.
 Persons ordering a marker from a monument dealer should check, or cause to be checked, the restrictions prior to ensure that the marker will be permissible.
 Only one marker allowed per burial space, no exceptions.
 Markers that are delivered to the District and found to be out of compliance with rules and specifications will be rejected and returned at the Owner’s expense.